 For increased density and efficiency, the HPE Cray EX liquid-cooled cabinetry supports all components' direct liquid cooling in a highly dense bladed configuration.
 These cabinets can support processors up to 500W, and highly dense configurations of up to 512 processors per cabinet.

-HPE Cray supercomputers are also available in a standard 19-inch rack configuration with HPE Cray software and HPE Slingshot networking, including a 19-inch Top of Rack HPE Slingshot switch.
-The current compute platform for the standard rack solution is the HPE Apollo 2000 Gen10 Plus System.
+HPE Cray supercomputers are also available in a standard 19-inch rack configuration with HPE Cray software and HPE Slingshot networking, including a 19-inch top of rack HPE Slingshot switch.
+The current platforms for the standard rack solutions are the HPE Apollo 2000 and 6500 Gen10 Plus Systems.